NewsLocal News

 and last updated

-SAN DIEGO (KGTV) — Canvas, a learning management system used by universities worldwide, including CSU and San Diego State, is experiencing an outage Thursday, affecting millions of students.
+SAN DIEGO (KGTV) — Canvas, a learning management system used by universities worldwide, including CSU and San Diego State, is back online for most users after an outage impacted schools in San Diego and nationwide.

 San Diego State University sent out an alert saying "reports indicate that the outage is worldwide.
 SDSU is working closely with the CO and our third-party partner to understand more about the impact and an estimate for restoration."